JulKramer3G/Docker_Express_WebServer/README.md

 Call the web interface on your machine via http://localhost:49160

+## Local build and run of the node.js server
+Go to the `server` directory and execute `npm install`.
+Inside the `server` directory, call `node server.js` to execute the server.
+You can access the interface via http://localhost:80

 ### Note: Private repositories
 To pull private repositories, you have to create a access token first, go to https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token: